Hello and welcome to my website!

 Q: How do you support businesses and independent professionals?

-I provide essential ‘user level” marketing and sales training.
+A: I provide essential ‘user level” marketing and sales training.
 And by that I mean the level of training the average person needs to use word processing or spreadsheet software.
 (As opposed to ‘developer level’ training, which is only necessary for the folks who develop that software.)
 Yes, business owners do need to become competent in basic marketing and sales skills, but they don’t need to become experts.
 They grow and scale their businesses by employing the custom sales and marketing structures I develop for them.
 This frees them to focus on the business activities of they love and do brilliantly.

 Q: How much does a business owner need to invest to get started?